uptonking/note4yaoo/note-react-latest-roadmap.md

   - They tend to be concentrated in libraries, which eventually would likely move to `useMutableSource` where appropriate anyway.
 - So the proposal is to stop compromising the common product case, and not warn at all.

+- I'd say the worst case is people putting mutations in effects (and then have them over-fire), which we're seeing quite widely.
+  - This warning alone probably won't save you from a memory leak either.
+  - In practice they're often subtle and hard to diagnose without special expertise.
+  - What's worse, it seems like this warning has given many developers a wrong idea of what a memory leak even is.
+- None of the cases discussed in this thread have any relation to data fetching.
+  - They're about mutations — sending a form, posting a message, and so on.
+  - **Mutations belong in the event handlers, while regular data fetching, like you say, usually belongs in lifecycles/effects**.
+Nothing has changed here.
+- The only case for which the warning is useful is when you have an API like addEventListener + removeEventListener.

 - ## [React v16.9.0 and the Roadmap Update](https://reactjs.org/blog/2019/08/08/react-v16.9.0.html)
 - Here’s what we plan to do next
 - One Release Instead of Two